gmr/mikkoo/README.rst

 the automatically assigned ``app_id``, ``content_type``, ``correlation_id``,
 ``headers``, and ``timestamp`` values created by Mikkoo at processing time.

+As of 1.0, Mikkoo will automatically add four AMQP headers property values.
+These values will not overwrite any values with the same name specified in ``ev_extra4``. overwriting values with the same name, even if they are specified in the The ``sequence`` value is a dynamically generated ID that attempts to provide fuzzy distributed ordering information.
+The ``timestamp`` value is the ISO-8601 representation of the ``ev_time`` field, which is created when an event is added to PgQ.
+The ``txid`` value is the ``ev_txid`` value, the PgQ transaction ID for the event.
+These values are added to help provide some level of deterministic ordering.
+The ``origin`` value is the hostname of the server that Mikkoo is running on.

 Event Insertion Example
 -----------------------